multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

   is preferred (rather than [XFS](https://en.wikipedia.org/wiki/XFS)).
 - A standard Apache web server should be installed, which should be close to the low latency storage.
 Directory listing is not required.
+- HTTP connections to port `80` must be possible.

 ??? note "Recommendations on monitoring *(click to expand)*"